atom-sw/fauxpy/docs/user/start.md

 ### Preparing the Python Environment

-To get started with FauxPy, you'll first need to set up your environment.
-Follow these steps to prepare your machine for the
+To get started with FauxPy, follow these steps to set up your environment:
-walkthrough:

 1.  **Clone the FauxPy Repository:**

-    Begin by cloning the [FauxPy
+    Clone the [FauxPy
     repository](https://github.com/atom-sw/fauxpy) from GitHub:

     ``` bash